Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-saml-app.md

 The subject attribute is used for exchanging information about the user.
 The subject is represented by the **subject** attribute in the SAML assertion.

 By default, Asgardeo shares **username** as the subject.
-Asgardeo provides the capability to define any user attribute as the subject.
+You can define any user attribute as the subject.

 To define a different attribute as the subject: